jdwheaton/rnaseq_pipeline/README.md

 		--sjdbGTFfile <path_to_genome_annotation> \
 		--sjdbOverhang 49
 ```
+More information on STAR can be found [here](https://github.com/alexdobin/STAR).

 7. Edit the cluster.json file to suit your particular cluster (i.e. partition name, memory, etc.)